<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=673356601537536&amp;ev=PageView&amp;noscript=1">

 • Users complain of low user friendliness and a steep learning curve for its advanced features (such as data visualization).

-• It isn’t optimized for mobile - so you can’t be out in the field and effectively track your projects (which users describe as an essential feature), because…
+• It isn’t optimized for mobile - so you can’t be out in the field and effectively track your jobs (which users describe as an essential feature), because…

 … Excel isn’t specialized for the construction industry.

-To have a functioning construction project tracking software in Excel, you would either:
+To have a functioning construction job tracking software in Excel, you would either:

-• Need to build it yourself, which would require a lot of time and effort due to the complexity of integrating various features like task or multi-project management.
+• Need to build it yourself, which would require a lot of time and effort due to the complexity of integrating various features like task or multi-task management.

-• Would need to outsource it to an expert, which might be costly since it's an extensive project.
+• Would need to outsource it to an expert, which might be costly since it's an extensive job.

 • Very affordable